Marc Baaden's homepage

 Welcome !
 This site is about recent research in computational chemistry.
 My main focus is the development of a novel interactive approach to molecular modeling, taking advantage of recent progress in the field of virtual reality combined with HPC.
 This project is described here: FVNano project.
 Another area where the above method as well as more familiar ones can be applied concerns the investigation of large conformational changes and mechanical properties of macromolecules.

-We made it to the January issue of Nature, where the crystal structure of an open form of the pentameric ligand-gated ion channel GLIC was described.
+The first work on the GLIC system was published in the 2009 January issue of Nature, where the crystal structure of an open form was described.
 We used additional molecular dynamics simulations to characterize this state.
 Here is a link to the Nature website, and here is a short movie.
 There is also a press release.
-(Bocquet et al., Nature, 457, 2009, 111-114)
+(Bocquet et al., Nature, 457, 2009, 111-114).
+Faculty of 1000 rated this paper twice, either as Must Read in F1000 Biology or as Recommended in F1000 Medicine.

 Actively supported projects